janpeter19/janpeter19/README.md

    [announcements](https://medium.com/google-colab) and the technical [release-notes](https://colab.research.google.com/notebooks/relnotes.ipynb).

+  **Note 2026-08-21** The setup-scripts for each application have for a long time had a structure of a specific application part and a general part that I call **FMU\_explore**.
+Now this general part is imported as a separate module file and placed at a central place.
+This organisation facilitates future maintenance and further development.
+The setup files are now two smaller files and the setup takes up a few lines in the notebook for clarity.
+Now for test just for the application BPL\_TEST2\_Batch.
+The module is done for PyFMI and will later be done also for FMPy.
+The version is 1.1.0 and have otherwise the same functionality as before.
+The ideas behind FMU\_explore you find [here](https://www.openmodelica.org/images/M_images/OpenModelicaWorkshop_2022/1505_Axelsson%202022,%20Design%20aspects%20of%20FMU-explore%20a%20Python%20module%20to%20complement%20PyFMI.pdf).

   **Note 2026-07-06** Now applications run with the ltest **FMPy 0.3.30** in Google Colab with Linux.
 I am happy to see that now also the application BPL\_IEC\_operation also works with this new update of FMPy.
 However, two new problems arise with applications BPL\_TEST2\_design\_space and BPL\_YEAST\_AIR\_Fedbatch, and these applicatíons worked fine with the previous version of FMPy.
 The sporadic dialogue with the vendor continues, see [#742](https://github.com/CATIA-Systems/FMPy/issues/742).